json-api-dotnet/JsonApiDotNetCore.MongoDb/.github/ISSUE_TEMPLATE.md

 #### STEPS TO REPRODUCE

-_Consider to include your code here, such as models, controllers, resource services, repositories, resource definitions etc._
+_Consider to include your code here, such as models, DbContext, controllers, resource services, repositories, resource definitions etc. Please also include the request URL with body (if applicable) and the full exception stack trace (set `options.IncludeExceptionStackTraceInErrors` to `true`) in case of errors._

 1.
 2.